-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 Independence from Money

-There’s a big difference between enjoying money and needing it.
+There's a big difference between enjoying money and needing it.
 Most of us need it.
-Write a story in which the protagonist strives to free him or herself entirely from the need of money.
+Write a story in which the protagonist strives to to be free from the need of money.

 Challenge: Consider all the ways we can “pay” for things.
 How can we grow “rich” without ever getting a raise or winning the lottery?